Aveling-Barford: Ruston and Hornsby

+Aveling-Barford underwent a dramatic revival.
 Two subsidiaries, Aveling & Porter and Barford & Perkins, kept on operating profitably throughout the collapse of their parent.
 Edward Barford of Barford & Perkins also chairman of Aveling & Porter enlisted the help of R. A. Lister & Co and its associate Ruston & Hornsby.
 Lister and Ruston bought the two companies from the receiver.
 The products of all four businesses were fitted with diesel engines.

 Aveling & Porter immediately took over the activities of Barford & Perkins changing its own name to Aveling-Barford on 13 February 1934.
 Early in 1934 operations moved from Rochester to a 36-acre site, Invicta Works, on long-term lease (to 2009) from Ruston & Hornsby at Grantham.
 On the board of directors were Edward James Barford and William Geoffrey Barford (from Barford & Perkins), and John Heinrich Wulff Pawlyn, a director of Ruston & Hornsby based at the Ransomes subsidiary in Ipswich, and George Ruston Sharpley, the managing director of Ruston & Hornsby.
 For many years all the vehicles were powered by R & H diesel engines.
 R & H had also previously made road rollers, but concentrated this all at Grantham.

 Aveling-Barford was listed on the London Stock Exchange in July 1937.

+The company symbol, known as the 'Rampant Horse of Kent', is possibly derived from the Saxon Steed.
+As Stuttgart has a 'Rampant Horse' as its town symbol, so has Porsche.
+Continental AG, in Lower Saxony, also has a Rampant Horse as its symbol; and Ferrari of Italy has the symbol as well.
+It claimed to have invented the road-roller, possibly as an earlier incarnation in Kent.